Murghendra/ScribbleAI/README.md

 # ScribbleAI: Personalized Blog Writing Companion
-ScribbleAI is a GenAI-powered tool designed to help users create personalized blog posts from their ideas.
-By leveraging the power of the Gemini API and Streamlit, ScribbleAI simplifies the content creation process, making writing faster and more efficient.
-Whether you're looking to enhance your creativity or overcome writer's block, ScribbleAI is here to assist.
+ScribbleAI Blogging is a GenAI-powered tool that creates personalized blog posts from user ideas.
+Built with the Gemini API for content generation and stable diffusion for image generation, Streamlit for frontend, it simplifies content creation, making writing faster and more efficient.
+Perfect for enhancing creativity and overcoming writer's block, ScribbleAI is here to assist.

 # Features
 Personalized Blog Generation: Generate blog posts based on your unique ideas with the help of AI.